Immersion silver plating

 Immersion silver plating is used by the electronics industry in manufacture of printed circuit boards (PCBs), to protect copper conductors from oxidation and improve solderability.

 Advantages and disadvantages

-Immersion silver coatings have excellent surface planarity, compared more traditional coating processes such as hot air solder leveling (HASL).
+Immersion silver coatings have excellent surface planarity, compared to more traditional coating processes such as hot air solder leveling (HASL).
 They also have low losses in high-frequency applications due to the skin effect.

 On the other hand, silver coatings will degrade over time due to oxidation or air contaminants such as sulfur compounds and chlorine.
 A problem peculiar to silver coatings is the formation of silver whiskers under electric fields, which may short out components.